igorgaming/js-events/README.md

         // Setting new `BindableObject` events.
         // When adding new events in child classes, we need to call this method in the constructor.
-        // However, we can use the getters instead of the usual properties (in both parent and child).
-        // Then we won't have to call this method, and everything will work right away.
+        // However, we can simplify extending by using getters.
+Check example below.

         this._bindable.setEvents(this._singleEvents, this._massEvents);
     }